The Oncotype DX GPS test gives you and your doctor more information for treatment conversations and decisions.

 If you have been recently diagnosed with clinically low- or intermediate-risk prostate cancer or have yet to decide on a management option, your biopsy tissue may be used to provide additional information about the aggressiveness of your tumor, which may help you choose the right treatment plan.

 The Oncotype DX GPS test uses a tissue sample from a biopsy performed within the last three years.
 So, if you’ve had a recent biopsy, no additional procedure is needed.

 The test can predict the aggressiveness and biology of the prostate cancer without additional tests or having to remove the tumor by analyzing a very small sample of the tumor tissue.

-Oncotype DX GPS is the only genomic test that was designed specifically for use in men with clinically low risk cancer who are deciding between active surveillance or treatment
+Oncotype DX GPS test is the only genomic test that was designed specifically for use in men with clinically low risk cancer who are deciding between active surveillance or treatment

-Discuss using the Oncotype DX GPS with your doctor to make the decision together about whether it would provide more confidence to guide important decisions about treatment.
+Discuss using the Oncotype DX GPS test with your doctor to make the decision together about whether it would provide more confidence to guide important decisions about treatment.
 It’s essential that you have all the facts and consider your options before choosing a course of action to treat prostate cancer.

 Your Oncotype DX Genomic Prostate Score Test May Help You Navigate Through Your Treatment Options

 Get more info on how the Oncotype DX GPS test might help inform your treatment options for prostate cancer.